“… I came that they may have life and have it abundantly.” John 10:10b

 Life has never been so fulfilling when you are doing something that uses all your God-given gifts, regardless of whether or not you have money in your pocket.
 This statement might sound fatalistic to some of you, but I call it faith in God’s provision.

-Surprisingly, the more I focused on having my fullest potential be used for Jesus Christ, the more provisions kept coming and coming – I discovered abundant life.
+Surprisingly, the more I focused on using my fullest potential for Jesus Christ, the more provisions kept coming – I discovered abundant life.

-He will provide you with sincere and well-meant people who will join you in your quest for an abundant life.
+He will provide sincere, well-meaning people to join you in your quest for an abundant life.

-Today, 23 June 2022, I look back to count God’s abundance and name them one by one.
+When trials and challenges start to overwhelm me, I always look back to remember God’s abundance and name them “one by one.”

-Remember that God’s abundant blessings aren’t counted nor defined according to the world’s materialistic standards.
+Remember that God’s abundant blessings aren’t counted or defined according to the world’s materialistic standards.

-Blessings include trials of various kinds that have been building my family and me in steadfast faith through the years.
+Blessings include trials of various kinds, which have built my family and me in steadfast faith over the years.

 2 Count it all joy, my brothers, when you meet trials of various kinds, 3 for you know that the testing of your faith produces steadfastness.
 4 And let steadfastness have its full effect, that you may be perfect and complete, lacking in nothing.